-Sri Lanka’s East Coast is far away but it has the island’s best beaches and friendliest locals.
-The east also has some beautiful beach resorts that make a perfect setting for a relaxed, peaceful holiday.
+Sri Lanka’s East Coast is far away but has the best beaches and friendliest locals.
+We stayed in some paradise-like beach resorts that made a perfect setting for our holiday.

-Not many tourists have found this piece of paradise in the east so you can easily find a beach for yourself and spend lazy days watching ocean waves, just doing nothing.
+Few tourists have found their way to this piece of paradise which makes that you can easily find a beach for yourself and spend lazy days watching ocean waves, just doing nothing.